12 Myths of Hair Loss

 Hair loss myth 5 - young women do not have to worry about hair loss

 Fact: Hair loss can be a harrowing experience, and it's typically thought to be something that happens as we grow older.
-While it is true; women over 40 have a higher rate of hair thinning, younger women have to watch out.
+While it is true; women over 40 have a higher rate of hair thinning, younger women must watch out.
+In fact, autoimmune alopecia often starts in the teens with females.

 Factors such as stress or over-styling, can lead to increased hair shedding, thinning, and other hair complications.
 As mentioned above, hormones play a huge role in hair issues, including life events such as pre- and post-partum, pregnancy, early onset menopause, and menopause.